MikayelB/Kanban-Board/README.md

 `npm install`

-Run JSON Server (this keeps the task information locally instead of an actual DB):
+Install and run JSON Server (this keeps the task information locally instead of an actual DB):

-`json-server -w ./server/data.json` if for some reason this doesn't work run the following command `npm install -g json-server` and retry
+`npm install -g json-server`
+`json-server -w ./server/data.json`

 Start the application by running:

 `npm run dev`